tsnellgrove/dark_castle3/doc/to_do.md

 	- will also enable 'room scope' type methods to move to class Room
 - INPROC: update existing Creature class and creaatures (e.g. hand & worn)
 	- IDEAS:
-		- change mach_obj_lst to 'invisible'?
+		- change mach_obj_lst to 'invisible'? or 'invis_lst'?
 			- creatures can have 'invisible' attribute for machs (like rooms)
 		- creature 'features'
-			- creatures could have a 'features' attribute (like rooms) for ViewOnly attributes (e.g. burt's 'conscince', princess 'poise')
+			- creatures could have a 'features' attribute (like rooms) for ViewOnly attributes (e.g. burt's 'conscince', princess 'poise' & 'moxie')
 		- creature 'worn' attribute
 			- how to track worn dict?
 		- no action for now